Roger Tuivasa-Sheck: Switch to rugby union; Auckland Blues (2022-23)

-Tuivasa-Sheck started for the Blues in February that year, against the Hurricanes.
+Tuivasa-Sheck made his first-grade rugby union debut for the Blues in February, against the Hurricanes.
+Tuivasa-Sheck finished the 2022 Super Rugby Pacific season playing in 11 games for the Blues including the Blues’ final loss to the Crusaders.
 He was named in the All Blacks squad for their test series against Ireland and debuted on 16 July 2022 at Wellington.
+He made his debut for Auckland in the 2022 Bunnings NPC competition later in the year.